How to Write Drill

 1. The Opening Statement

-• Before you enter the drill area, this should be no are than around 10 seconds long
+• Before you enter the drill area, this should be no are than 10 seconds or less.

-• Butt slams, chants and high tosses are examples of great ways to get the attention of your audience and build excitement.
+• Butt slams, chants, quick, powerful movement, and high tosses are examples of great ways to get the attention of your audience and build excitement.

-• This part of the sequence can be all high energy work or it can have peaks and valleys
+• This segment of the sequence can be all high energy work or it can have peaks and valleys.

 • Block, staggered and wedge formations work well here for the report-in formation.